 Coronavirus (Covid-19) in Amsterdam - Everything You Need to Know

-VERY IMPORTANT: Since this blog post was written more information has come to light about how the best way we can contain and limit the spread of Covid-19 in Amsterdam and beyond is to simply limit social interactions and travel.
+VERY IMPORTANT: Since this blog post was originally written in early March 2020, more information has come to light about how the best way we can contain and limit the spread of Covid-19 in Amsterdam and beyond is to simply limit social interactions and travel.
 It seems likely that to do this more public institutions, spaces and events will close or be postponed, and more borders will close and flight bans will come into play.

 Regardless of the fact that the virus appears to often present with mild symptoms in younger people and those with healthy immune systems, there is still significant risk to those who are immuno-compromised so everyone should be prioritising having less close physical contact with others, especially as it would seem it is possible to carry the virus without having symptoms or only having mild complaints.